 Every industry has its jargon, the same goes with plastic engineering.
-The plastic industry uses plastic materials that have long names often shortened to make using them in conversations easier.
+The plastic industry uses plastic materials that have long names often shortened to make them usable in conversations.

 What are Some Common Plastic Abbreviations?